Rak-r/ROS1-ROS2-contents/README.md

 * https://robotics.stackexchange.com/questions/105003/nav2-robot-cant-create-valid-plan

 #### Parameter to change for robot navigation in reverse:
-*Just set the min_vel_x param in DWB controller to some negative value, say (-0.5) and try it.
+* Just set the min_vel_x param in DWB controller to some negative value, say (-0.5) and try it.
 (https://groups.google.com/g/ros-sig-navigation/c/z-9iCtvwGIA)

-### Odometry for real OpenPodCar_V2
+## Odometry for real robot based on VO, Laser and no other sensor

-1. Looked for VO approaches but all of them a bit complicated and needs ros2 wrappers
+Looked for VO approaches but all of them a bit complicated and needs ros2 wrappers.
+Below are some solutions.

-2. Go with podcar's 1 laserscan matching style for getting the podcar 2' odometry.

 ### Laser Scan Matcher:
 A laser scan matcher is an algorithm to estimate robot's motion or pose (position and orientation).
 #### How?

-*Firstly, the sensor maybe lidar or depth cameras which produces point clouds (can be converted to laserscan) and laser scans data is captured.
+* Firstly, the sensor maybe lidar or depth cameras which produces point clouds (can be converted to laserscan) and laser scans data is captured.
-*Then, data aquisition takes place, meaning the lasersca data is represnetd in 2d space as a collect of 2d points consisting of objects in robot's surroundings.
+* Then, data aquisition takes place, meaning the lasersca data is represnetd in 2d space as a collect of 2d points consisting of objects in robot's surroundings.
-*The scan matcher takes scans and tries to find the best relative transformation (translation and rotation) between them.
+* The scan matcher takes scans and tries to find the best relative transformation (translation and rotation) between them.
-*Once, the best transformation is found it is used to compute the robot's odometry which includes chnages in (position and orientation)
+* Once, the best transformation is found it is used to compute the robot's odometry which includes chnages in (position and orientation)

 #### Note: Laser scan matcher setteled up.